 And with that Part 2 is a wrap!
 I hope you have found this to be a good read and you have learnt some tips along the way.
 As always I hope you pop into the Facebook group to show me your laid out tops so I can swoon!
 Our next post will be Sunday night and we will be finally piecing our top and getting it ready to quilt – exciting.

-The Patchwork Pillow Sham tutorial runs over 3 weeks and I will update links here as I post them.
+The Patchwork Pillow Sham tutorial runs over 3 weeks.

 Sunday 5 August ~ Tools for quilting and Fabric Selections